sanjeevai/PyTorchImageClassifier/README.md

 ### Inference for Classification

-Now I'll write a function to use a trained network for inference.
-That is, I'll pass an image into the network and predict the class of the flower in the image.
+Now we'll write a function to use a trained network for inference.
+That is, we'll pass an image to the network and predict the class of the flower in the image.
-I need to write a function called predict that takes an **image** and a **model,** then returns the **top K**  most likely classes along with the **probabilities.** It should look like
+We'll write a function called predict that takes an **image** and a **model,** then returns the **top K**  most likely classes along with the **probabilities.** It should look like